Benchmarks

 Why it matters

 Shorter payback means faster cash recovery and less risk when scaling.
 It works together with LTV:CAC: you want both a healthy ratio and a reasonable payback.
-Use our LTV Calculator to see payback and CAC Payback vs LTV:CAC.
+Use our Ecommerce Simulator to see payback and CAC Payback vs LTV:CAC.
 Back to Ecommerce Growth Stages glossary.